cb-nw-4/m1-1-htmlcss-html/__workshop/exercise-1/1-questions.md

 For void elements, like images and links.

 ## Q11 - What is autofilling and why is it important?
+Autocomplete predicts what a user is trying to write and it's important because it improves the user experience by providing better and faster search results.

 ## Q12 - Which attributes are always present in an img element?